ccdxc/sw/penctl/docs/markdown/penctl_system_tech-support.md

 ```
   -h, --help             help for tech-support
-      --skip-cores       Skip the collection of core files
+  -s, --skip-core        Skip the collection of core files
   -b, --tarball string   Name of tarball to create (without .tar.gz)
 ```